tlamidi/lam-python-proj3/README.md

 The site was deployed through the Heroku site to GitHub pages.
 The steps to implement the deployment are as follows;
+.
+In the browser, connect to Heroku.com site